1. What is the Pirates Swim club?

 Our goal is to augment our summer swimmers therefore, if you join us during the winter maintenance season we anticipate that you will be continuing through the summer competitive season.

-Summer Swim season (competitive)- May - early August (first long weekend) and includes the option to attend several swim meets and 'Regionals' held the first weekend in August)
+Summer Swim season: This competitive season runs from May to the early August (usually the first long weekend).
+Swimmers have the option to attend several swim meets and Regionals held the first weekend in August.
+Some swimmers mmay also qualify to attend Provincials later in August.

-- Practice frequency increases during the summer season with an emphasis on stroke refinement, speed training and race technique.
+Summer Practices: Practice frequency increases during the summer season with an emphasis on stroke refinement, speed training and race technique.
+Schedules will be posted on the site, and on the bulletin board at Brenna Park.
 These sessions are specially designed for each ability level in a supportive and encouraging environment.
-Thre are two group levels:
+There are two group levels:

-The Pirates have the opportunity to participate in BC Summer Swim Association meets in the Lower Mainland and one 'away' meet on the island.
+Meets: All Pirates have the opportunity to participate in BC Summer Swim Association meets in the Lower Mainland.
 Swimmers can attend as many or as few meets they choose.

 Sign up sheets are posted on the bulleting board in advance of each meet.
 This year (2012), the Pirates are pleased to cover the race entry fees.
 Please note that swimmers who have signed up and later do not attend will be requested to reimburse the Club for fees paid on their behalf.

-Fall and Winter practice is Tuesday and Thursday evenings:
+Fall and Winter practices are Tuesday and Thursday evenings:

 - New and developing pirates are expected to be on deck for warm up at 4:45pm with swim practice from 5:00pm- 6:00pm.